History of magic

 The history of magic extends from the earliest literate cultures, who relied on charms, divination and spells to interpret and influence the forces of nature.
-Even societies without written language left crafted artifacts, cave art and monuments that have been interpreted as having magical purpose.
+Non-literate societies, as well, exhibit traditions of folk magic that have informed the interpretation of prehistoric artifacts, cave art and monuments.
 Magic and what would later be called science were often practiced together, with the notable examples of astrology and alchemy, before the Scientific Revolution of the late European Renaissance moved to separate science from magic on the basis of repeatable observation.
 Despite this loss of prestige, the use of magic has continued both in its traditional role, and among modern occultists who seek to adapt it for a scientific world.